4waisenkinder/4waisenkinder.github.io/source/_posts/2013-07-26-grunt-photobox-secure-yourself-against-broken-layout.markdown

 {% img left /images/blog/stefanjudis/photoBoxBroken.png 1120 750 'broken layout' 'broken layout' %}

 **YEEEEESSSSS**.
-It is obvious, that something went wrong here with the size of 1200x800 and that we were able to notice that without click and checking by ourselves. ;)
+It is obvious, that something went wrong here with the size of 1200x800 and that we were able to notice that without clicking around and checking by ourselves. ;)

 Inside of the generated index file you've got the possibility, to check the old and new version in seperate images or to overlay both pictures.
 What you see here, is the 'overlay' mode.